4kW solar panel systems: an expert guide

 A 4kW solar panel system has a peak power rating of four kilowatts, meaning it would produce 4,000 kilowatt-hours (kWh) of electricity per year in standard test conditions.

-You can build a 4kW system by purchasing solar panels with output ratings that add up to 4,000 watts (W) – for instance, 10 panels that are all rated at 400W.
+You can build a 4kW system by purchasing solar panels with peak output ratings that add up to 4,000 watts (W).

 This doesn’t mean your system will automatically produce 4,000kWh, as solar panel output depends on factors like your location, roof angle and direction, and the quality of the gear.